 Bringing that science to dads in the community,Â Let’s Talk Dads provides weekly, small group classes in infant and toddler neurodevelopment.Â Together, dads learn about brain science, as well as how to be what Steve describes as â€śour childrenâ€™s personal neuro-developer,â€ť with practical, easy tools for best practices when they’re with their kids.Â Â With anÂ emerging research component, Let’s Talk Dads began on Chicago’s South Side in 2019, expanding to Phoenix in early 2020, with new cities on the horizon.

 Dads play an important role in their children’s development, right from the start: studies have found that, even at two months old, babies whose dads played bigger roles in changing, bathing, feeding, and other day-to-day activities related to their children’s care, were more socially responsive than babies whose dads didn’t participate as much.Â And at six months old, higher levels of involvement with dads correlated to higher developmental scores.Â By two years old, these babies also showed more resiliency when confronted by stressors.Â Premature babies have also been shown to benefit greatly from their dads’ involvement, with positive effects on weight gain and other risk factors.

-And the best part?Â It’s easy.Â Dr. Dana Suskind, Founder and Director of the Thirty Million Words Initiative, calls her method for stimulating neurodevelopment by enhancing a child’s home language environment “the 3Ts:“ your tools for building your child’s brain.
+And the best part?Â It’s easy.Â Dr. Dana Suskind, Co-Founder and Director of the TMW Center, calls her method for stimulating neurodevelopment by enhancing a child’s home language environment “the 3Ts:“ your tools for building your child’s brain.

 Learn more about the 3Ts by reading Dr. Dana Suskind’s award-winning book, Thirty Million Words: Building a Child’s Brain.